-ARC is internationally renowned for its research on the health status of older adults, trends and inequality among old people, brain aging, and prevention of dementia.
+ARC is internationally renowned for its research on the health status of older adults, trends and inequality among older people, brain aging, and prevention of dementia.

 Our research activities are characterized by:

-- A focus on health in aging, the goal of which is preventing, postponing, or decreasing morbidity and disability in old age.
+- A focus on health in aging with the goal of preventing, delaying, or decreasing morbidity and disability in old age.

-- An acknowledgement of the importance of life course processes on health and functioning at old age.
+- An acknowledgement of the importance of life course processes on health and functioning in old age.

 - A focus on both individual and social group differences in late life health and disability.